 All of these factors are addressed under the DC Voluntary Sentencing Guidelines, which will impact a person’s specific sentence.
 However, these sentencing guidelines are voluntary, which means a judge does not have to follow them verbatim.
 If they do not, however, they must provide a reason why for why they deviated.

-Alternative Penalties for a First-Time DC Drug Charge
+Are there Alternative Penalties for a First-Time DC Drug Charge?

 Diversion programs or alternative sentencing may be available to first-time drug offenders.
 For example, drug court allows a person to go into a sanction-based treatment program to help them recover.
 However, if a defendant is granted this avenue but subsequently misses a meeting or a drug test—or they fail a drug test—there would be a penalty.
 If they successfully complete the program, however, their misdemeanor charge may be dismissed, or a felony charge may be reduced to a misdemeanor.